Lexichu/mr2av_repo/Readme.txt

 - XEBRA 19/10/02,
 - no$psx 2.0,
 - pSX 1.13
-- MR2DX v1.0.0.1
+- MR2DX v1.0.0.1 (and 1.0.0.2)

 ----- Special Thanks to:
+- Jack of Hearts/JD; for asking me to make this in the first place, knocking on for four years ago!
 - Fad; for showing me how to set up a GitHub page, and making the Name Viewer section work with MR2DX!
-- bedegeln; for fixing the Move Viewer to work with every monster, as well as adding a Name Edit feature!
+- anon #1; for fixing the Move Viewer to work with every monster, as well as adding a Name Edit feature!
 - You; for actually reading this!